Mixed Text Recognition with Efficient Parameter Fine-Tuning and Transformer

-This is because the pre-trained text decoder already has strong generalization in text decoder, and fine-tuning it with full parameters on our relatively small mixed dataset would destroy the generalization. \item Applying PEFT technology to encoders is far better than applying it to decoders.
-Figure 4 shows the difference in average CER and average F1 using LoRA, DoRA and full parameter fine-tuning for encoder and decoder respectively.
-We believe the main reasons are: \begin{itemize} \item[1.]
-Diversity of information: Image encoders need to process diverse information from different types of images, while text decoders process relatively homogeneous text.
-Therefore, it may not be obvious whether the text decoder is processed or not, but it will be very important whether the image encoder is processed or not.This shows that the image encoder is more task-related in OCR. \item[2.]Purpose of feature extraction Difference: The main purpose of the image encoder is to extract key features related to the text content from the image, while the text decoder predicts the next character according to the feature information transmitted by the image encoder combined with its previous prediction results.
-Therefore, the quality of the features extracted by the encoder has a more critical and direct impact on the performance of the decoder. \end{itemize} \end{itemize}
+This is likely because the pre-trained text decoder already has strong generalization capabilities, and fine-tuning it with all parameters on our relatively small mixed dataset could diminish this generalization.
+(3) Applying PEFT methods to the encoder proves to be far more effective than applying them to the decoder.

+We believe that the main reasons for the differences are as follows: (a) Diversity of Information: Image encoders need to process diverse information from various types of images, whereas text decoders handle relatively uniform text.
+This makes the fine-tuning of the image encoder more crucial for OCR tasks, while the impact on the text decoder is less significant. (b) Purpose of Feature Extraction: The primary role of the image encoder is to extract key features related to text content from images, while the text decoder predicts the next character based on these features and its previous predictions.